 Paul got the flying bug at a very young age when his father would take him to airshows.
 Some of his biggest inspirations include Jimmy Franklin, Bob Herendeen, and the French Connection.
 Paul is an avid sailor and also enjoys kayaking and the outdoors.
 Paul's parents always told him, "You can accomplish anything that you set your mind to!" and he tries to inspire future generations to follow their dreams.

-Caroline is currently a student pilot and has flight time in a variety of vintage aircraft.
+Caroline is currently a Multi-Engine Rated Commercial Pilot and has flight time in a variety of vintage aircraft.
 Her first solo flight was on her 16th birthday in a 100-year-old Curtiss Jenny, followed by a 1932 E-2 Cub.
 She has grown up around aviation and has always dreamed of becoming a pilot.
 Although she enjoys the elegance of the Jenny, her favorite plane to fly is the Christen Eagle because of its capabilities.
 Caroline has loved the thrill and excitement of aerobatics since her first loop and roll at age 11 in the Great Lakes.
-She plans to receive her Pilot's License and pursue aerobatics in competitions and air shows.
+She is currently building her flight hours as a flight instructor and plans to pursue aerobatics in competitions and air shows.

-Caroline is dedicated to being crew chief and business manager of Dougherty Airshows, and looks forward to every performance.
-When she's not flying, she participates in show choir, band, chorus, musical, and plays flute and piano.
-In the summer she sails, kayaks, volunteers at the Golden Age Air Museum, writes newsletter columns, and would like to study engineering when she finishes high school.
+Caroline is dedicated to being crew chief and business manager of Dougherty Airshows, and her announcing brings even more energy to the father-daughter performance.
+When she's not flying, she participates in dances, sings, and plays flute and piano.
+In the summer she sails, kayaks, volunteers at the Golden Age Air Museum, writes aviation columns and articles, and is currently studying Aerospace Engineering.